Educational Counseling (MS)

 Residency Requirement

-Candidates in the M.S. with PPS and CWA Counseling online pathway are required to attend and complete the in-person summer residency as part of the program.
+Candidates in the MS Educational Counseling and School-Based Counseling degree online pathway are required to attend and complete the in-person summer residency as part of the program.
 Successful completion of all residency activities is required to remain in good standing and is a condition of progression in the program.

 Admission Requirements and Procedures: In addition to the requirements and application materials listed in the Graduate Admission section of this catalog, the following are required: